lemonadesocial/harbergertaxation/README.md

 # Harberger Taxation

-**This repo consists of a governance and taxation experiment to be conducted at ZuGram using Harberger taxes.**
+**This repo consists of a governance and taxation experiment to be conducted at ZuGrama using Harberger taxes.**

 ## Getting Started